Nikki Giovanni: Early life and education

-Soon after graduation, she lost her grandmother, Louvenia Watson, and turned to writing poems to cope with the death.
-These poems would later be included in her collection Black Feeling, Black Talk.
-In 1968, Giovanni took a semester at University of Pennsylvania School of Social Work toward an MSW and then moved to New York City.
-She briefly attended Columbia University School of the Arts toward an MFA in poetry and privately published Black Feeling Black Talk.
+Career

 In 1969, Giovanni began teaching at Livingston College of Rutgers University.
 She was an active member of the Black Arts Movement beginning in the late 1960s.
 In 1969, she gave birth to Thomas Watson Giovanni, her only child.
 She told Ebony magazine: "I had a baby at 25 because I wanted to have a baby and I could afford to have a baby.
 I didn't want to get married, and I could afford not to get married."

 After the birth of her son, Giovanni was accused of setting a bad example as an unmarried mother, which was uncommon at that time.
 Giovanni noted that the birth of her son helped her to realize that children have different interests and require different content than adults.
 This realization led her to write six children's books.

 In 1970, Giovanni founded the publishing company NikTom, publishing her own work as well as supporting the work of other Black women writers, among them Gwendolyn Brooks, Mari Evans, Carolyn Rodgers, and Margaret Walker.
 From 1970, she began making regular appearances on the television program Soul!, an entertainment/variety/talk show that promoted Black art and culture and allowed political expression.
 In addition to being a regular guest on the show, Giovanni for several years helped design and produce episodes.
 Giovanni's conversation with James Baldwin on Soul!, filmed in London and broadcast in 1971 as a two-part special, is considered a defining moment in her career, and subsequently became a book.

-She appeared on other television programs, including The Tonight Show with Johnny Carson in 1972, accruing such popularity that her 30th birthday celebration at the Lincoln Center filled a 3,000-seat hall.
+Giovanni also appeared on other television programs, including The Tonight Show with Johnny Carson in 1972, accruing such popularity that her 30th birthday celebration at the Lincoln Center filled a 3,000-seat hall.
 Between 1973 and 1987, she published multiple poetry anthologies and children's books, and released spoken-word albums.

 In 1987, Giovanni was recruited by her partner and eventual wife Virginia Fowler to teach creative writing and literature at Virginia Tech.
 There, Giovanni later became a University Distinguished Professor, before retiring in 2022.
 She received the NAACP Image Award seven times, received 20 honorary doctorates and various other awards, including the Rosa Parks and the Langston Hughes Award for Distinguished Contributions to Arts and Letters.
 She also held the key to several different cities, including Dallas, Miami, New York City, and Los Angeles.
 She was a member of the Prince Hall Order of the Eastern Star, she received the Life Membership and Scroll from the National Council of Negro Women, and was an honorary member of Delta Sigma Theta sorority.